 Model limitations

-Although model predictions passed the validation step (Appendix C), several aspects of our IBM could still be improved.
+Although predicted growth rates did not seem very sensitive to model calibration and model predictions were well validated (Appendices C and D), several aspects of our IBM could still be improved.

-The habitat layer is defined in categories with strict “barriers” that the simulated lynx cannot cross whereas the species may be tolerant of human activities (Basille et al., 2009; Bouyer et al., 2015).
-Lynx may live near urban areas and cross small lakes (F. Zimmermann, pers. comm.).
-In that context, the habitat layer could be improved by being defined as a continuous variable representing a degree of preference or permeability of the landscape to avoid prohibiting the movement through certain landscape elements.
-The habitat layer could also be improved by accounting for roads and their associated structures as movement barriers (e.g., highways difficult to cross, over-pass facilitating the movement) instead of only mortality sources (Klar, Hermann, & Kramer-Schadt, 2006; Marchand et al., 2017).
+The “habitat layer” is defined in categories with strict “barriers” that the simulated lynx cannot cross, whereas the species may be tolerant of human activities (Basille et al., 2009; Bouyer et al., 2015).
+Lynx may live near urban areas and cross small lakes (F. Zimmermann, pers. comm.), even sometimes large rivers.
+In that context, the “habitat layer” could be improved by being defined as a continuous variable representing a degree of selection or permeability of the landscape to avoid prohibiting the movement through certain landscape elements.
+The “habitat layer” could also be improved by accounting for roads and their associated structures as movement barriers (e.g., highways and other types of roads difficult to cross, over-pass facilitating the movement) instead of only mortality sources (Klar, Hermann, & Kramer-Schadt, 2006; Marchand et al., 2017).

 In our model, lynx movement is not impeded by roads.
 The inclusion of permeability of these linear barriers to the lynx movements may help to refine the behavior rules (Marchand et al., 2017).
 We could also redefine the movement behavior rules to be sex or age-dependent.
 Indeed, females seem more conservative (i.e., disperse close to their natal range) compared to males and some males are able to disperse over long distances (Port et al., 2021).
+Moreover, lynx movement and therefore the impact of habitats and collision risk were modeled only for dispersing individuals.
+Movements inside territories were not simulated for resident lynx and we assumed an even use of the space.
+Model predictions could be different if resident individuals would move across their territory in an uneven way, increasing or decreasing the averaged collision risk of their home range.
+However, mortality risk for residents, thanks to their knowledge about their territory to know where and how to cross linear infrastructures, would probably be lower than for dispersing individuals.

+Moreover, our model predictions were made in a static environment, as the landscape did not change over the simulated period.
+A modification of the landscape (e.g., agricultural intensification, forest cover increase) would give different lynx population predictions but a landscape model would be necessary to predict a realistic future landscape, or different scenarios could be defined (Bauduin et al., 2018).
+We used a medium-term simulation period of 50 years in which a static landscape was a reasonable assumption.

+Finally, we did not include any genetic aspect in the demographic rules of our SE-IBM (Mueller et al., 2022).
+A collective expertise recently done in France on lynx viability showed that inbreeding depression could greatly impact population size and extinction risk (Arpin et al., 2024).
+We restricted our predictions over a 50-year period to limit the (non-included) effects of inbreeding depression on population dynamics.
+However, even within this time frame, population trends could shift from increasing when inbreeding depression is excluded, to potentially decreasing when included.
+Therefore, our results need to be interpreted carefully and more in lights of population relative differences than raw values for each population per se.

 Perspectives for assessing lynx conservation strategies